-A Statement Of Affairs in a Voluntary Liquidation is like an up to date balance sheet of a company on a break up basis.
-Information is therefore required to prepare this document for a Director.
+A Statement of Affairs in a Voluntary Liquidation is like an up to date balance sheet of a company on a breakup basis.

 The following information listing is not exhaustive and in each case there will be variations but this covers the most common types of information required for the preparation of the Statement of Affairs.